Legrandin/pycryptodome/Doc/pycrypt.rst

 data; this makes breaking the generator as difficult as breaking the algorithms used.

-Understanding the concept of \dfn{entropy} is important for using the random number generator properly.
+Understanding the concept of **entropy** is important for using the random number generator properly.
 In the sense we'll be using it, entropy measures the amount of randomness; the usual unit is in bits.
 So, a single random bit has an entropy of 1 bit; a random byte has an